11 creative ways to improve team performance

 Bottom line – you come away with action points based on quality discussions.
 Agreed ideas to improve things that matter within your business.

 If you don’t have a single discussion point in mind, why not democratise the process?
-Let your team vote on the issues that matter to them.
-Sprint agency Wily have a formula for meetings that you may find useful.
+Let your team vote on the issues that matter to them!

 6. Effective project management